Employer responsibilities for volunteer workers

 - how any disputes will be resolved

-While a volunteer agreement is not compulsory, they are recommended as they can set the tone for the expectations both the organisation and the volunteer can expect.
-It is important to note however that it is not a contract between the organisation and the volunteer in the same way that a contract of employment is legally binding.
+While a volunteer agreement is not compulsory, they are recommended to set the expectations between the organisation and the volunteer.
+It is important to note however that it is not a legally binding contract between the organisation and the volunteer; unlike a contract of employment.

 What expenses can volunteers be paid?

-Volunteers are excluded from the National Minimum Wage requirements, but they can still be paid expenses such as the cost of travel, meals at work, etc.
+Volunteers are excluded from the National Minimum Wage requirements, but they can be paid reasonable expenses such as the cost of travel, meals at work, etc.

-There are certain areas that may lead to your volunteers being classed as an employee or a worker.
-There have been many Tribunal cases recently due to the wrong classification of employment status, particularly as there are heightened benefits for workers and employees, such as entitlement to National Minimum Wage, holiday pay and sick pay, so it is crucial employers do not cross this line.
-Offering the following benefits could mean your volunteers are in fact employees or workers:
+There are certain benefits that, if offered to volunteers, may lead to them being classed as employees or workers.
+There have been many Tribunal cases recently testing employment status, largely because there are heightened benefits for workers and employees, such as entitlement to National Minimum Wage, holiday pay and sick pay, so it is crucial employers do not cross this line.
+Offering any of the following benefits could mean your volunteers are legally employees or workers: